veniamin-ilmer/mastercard-challenge/README.md

 The application loads all information from city.txt into a hashmap containing a hashset.

 We are saving all of the connections in this hashmap in both directions.

-    Example:
+Example city.txt:

     Boston, New York
     Philadelphia, Newark
     Newark, Boston
     Trenton, Albany

-Will save as:
+Will save as this map and set:

     {
       boston -> (new york, newark),